-If students or parents/carers are in doubt about an item of uniform, they should contact the School before doing so.
+If students or parents/carers are in doubt about an item of uniform, they should contact the School before purchasing if possible.
 This avoids unnecessary expense in buying items which are unacceptable.
 Any items purchased from Pages are compatible with our policy requirements.
 This is our preferred method for purchasing any uniform items.